SiddharthBhurat/siddharthbhurat.github.io/_pages/cv.md

 ***

-Dynamic Robotics Engineer with a proven track record in designing and implementing innovative solutions.
-Proficient in developing robotic systems, leveraging expertise in robotic arms, AGV, AMR using sensor fusion, control systems, machine learning, and computer vision to drive advancements in smart manufacturing systems and autonomous technologies.
+Passionate Robotics Engineer with a proven track record in design & implementing innovative.
+Proficient in developing robotic systems by leveraging expertise in robotic arms, autonomous mobile robots (AMR/AGV) using sensor fusion, control systems, machine learning & computer vision to drive advancements in smart manufacturing & autonomous technologies.
+I am convinced that autonomous mobility holds the key to addressing myriad challenges in both social & commercial sectors.
+I am actively seeking to leverage my skills to devise innovative solutions for these complex issues.

 **Professional Experience**